lucendio/lecture-devops-infos/content/tutorials/define-and-run-pipeline.md

     {{< /hint >}}

     {{< hint info >}}
-The solution does not contain any tests or even a test framework, but there are other ways to verify whether code works or not.
+If the code base of your chosen application does not contain any tests (e.g. unit tests) or even a test framework consider other ways to verify whether code works or not.
 Starting the app and check its response might suffice.
     {{< /hint >}}

+4. Develop a branch strategy that would allow to publish artifacts in a controlled manner (e.g. merging into a certain branch or tagging a commit) but still always run tests

-4. Verify via browser that the artifact is actually published
+5. Verify via browser that the artifact is actually published, download it and start the application locally

+## Deliverables

+* source code of the pipeline

 ## Solution